diptiman-mohanta/Text-Normalization-for-Automatic-Speech-Recognition/README.md

 ---
 ## Dataset splitting
 - We will split the training dataset for 80-10-10 for train `train.json`, validation`valid.json`, and test files`test.json`.

----
-## Preprocessing
-- Converted all audio into a consistent format (e.g., 16 kHz, mono, WAV) using `preprocessing.ipynb`.

-## Use of Pretrained model
-- Use pretrained model to evaluate the
--